xbabalov/podman-desktop/website/docs/kubernetes/port-forwarding.md

 You can stop port forwarding by using one of the following ways:

-**_Use the component page_**
+**_Use the Pods or Services page_**

-1. Go to the **Pods** or **Kubernetes > Services** page.
+1. Go to the **Kubernetes > Pods** or **Kubernetes > Services** page.
-1. Click the name of the Kubernetes pod or service for which you want to stop port fowarding.
+1. Click the name of the Kubernetes pod or service for which you want to stop port forwarding.
 1. Click **Remove** in the Summary tab.
 The entry is removed from the **Kubernetes > Port Forwarding** page.
    ![using component page](img/stop-port-forwarding-pod.png)

 **_Use the Port Forwarding page_**

 1. Go to the **Kubernetes > Port Forwarding** page.
-1. Click the **Delete** icon corresponding to the pod or servivce for which you want to stop port forwarding.
+1. Click the **Delete** icon corresponding to the pod or service for which you want to stop port forwarding.
 The entry is removed from the page.
    ![using port forwarding page](img/delete-icon-on-port-forwarding-page.png)

 #### Verification